dfroh40/TeamExercise/README.md

 _Include any gradle or configuration settings that are required for your libraries or app to work_

+Gradle must be configured for Mapbox.
+This is based on the setup from section.

 ## API Key

 _Let the course staff know whether or not your app requires an API Key and to whom it was sent